scrapy/scurl/README.md

  - `urlparse4` is 2-7x faster for most operations (see benchmarks below)
  - `urlparse4` currently doesn't pass all of the tests in CPython's `test_urlparse.py` suite due to edge cases that Chromium's parser manages differently (usually in accordance to the RFCs, which `urlparse` doesn't follow entirely).
 However, the failed tests have been skipped and marked with the reasons why the tests did not pass.
- - `urlparse4` has an additional functionality canonicalize_url, which is added as a performance-improved version of the canonicalize_url function from scrapy/w3lib.
+ - `urlparse4` has an additional functionality `canonicalize_url`, which is added as a performance-improved version of the canonicalize_url function from scrapy/w3lib.

 ## Canonicalize url supports

 `urlparse4` supports canonicalizing urls that was built on the chromium GURL's canonicalize_url.
-This can be a replacement for

 There are some points that worth noticing (the differences between urlparse4 canonicalization and that of w3lib)
 + GURL chromium canonicalizes urls' path by lowercasing all the chars.
 Test cases from w3lib has been modified to match the result of GURL canonicalize_url.